 Chef Field - "Make a chart listing all the dishes you plan to serve, prep time for each, whether it can be made ahead or not, etc. Then, you can plan to get some things done on Tuesday or Wednesday (or even the weekend before, depending on what you're making).
 Spread out over a few days, Thanksgiving is much less daunting.

-Oh, and set your table completely the day before, and according to your list.
-(If you're passing 4 sides at the table, you'll want to make sure you have the right serving pieces).
+Oh, and set your table completely the day before and according to your list.
+(If you're passing 4 sides at the table, you'll want to ensure you have the right serving pieces).

-It seems like such a small thing, but it'll save you from having to run around like a crazy person trying to find a pickle fork at the last second!"
+It seems like such a small thing, but it'll save you from running around like a crazy person trying to find a pickle fork at the last second!"